-The word “Sunday” is not mentioned in the Bible, but the phrase “first day” is mentioned only eight times.
-If the day of worship was changed from the seventh day to the first by Bible authority, then we must find that authority in one of these eight texts.
+The word “Sunday” is not mentioned in the Bible.
+But the phrase “first day” is mentioned only eight times.
+If the day of worship was changed from the seventh day to the first day by Bible authority, then we must find that authority in one of these eight texts.
 Let’s review these verses:

 “And very early in the morning the first day of the week, they came unto the sepulchre at the rising of the sun” (Mark 16:2).